VirtuaVerse: Plot

 Nathan wakes up one day to find that his girlfriend, Jay, has gone missing.
-He traces her to a nightclub and discovers that she has been carrying out missions for "the Blade," a secretive hacker group.
+He traces her to a night-club and discovers that she has been carrying out missions for "the Blade," a secretive hacker group.
 A floppy disk that Jay received from a contact at the nightclub contains a message from the Technomancers, an artificial intelligence collective.
-The message warns that the VirtuaVerse is nothing more than a distraction and will eventually rob people of the ability to perceive reality outside of AVR, threatening the survival of humanity.
-The Technomancers offer their assistance to prevent this from happening, but registration for the BBS they use to communicate is closed, leaving the Blade unable to access it.
+The message warns that the VirtuaVerse is nothing more than a distraction and will eventually rob people of the ability to perceive reality outside of A.V.R., threatening the survival of humanity.
+The Technomancers offer their assistance to prevent this from happening, but registration for the B.B.S. they use to communicate is closed, leaving the Blade unable to access it.

 The Blade devise a multi-part plan to disable the VirtuaVerse: contact the Technomancers in-person in the town of Satnajoskull and request their help; obtain a copy of the source code for the permanent reality chip's firmware in order to find a vulnerability in the VirtuaVerse and create a malware program to exploit it; use that exploit to seize control of every permanent reality chip on the planet and harness them into an enormous botnet that will flood Xenon with data in a distributed denial-of-service attack; and, while Xenon is distracted by the DDoS, board the ISS and shut him down.
 Nathan is selected to carry out these tasks because his lack of a permanent reality implant means that he will be difficult, if not impossible, for Xenon and the authorities to track.

 Nathan travels to the jungle settlement of Nuwaka to contact the Cypher Master, the reclusive programmer who created the permanent reality firmware.
 After learning that the Cypher Master has used technology to ascend to a higher plane of existence, Nathan eats a psychotropic fruit in order to commune with him.
 The Cypher Master informs Nathan that he no longer possesses the source code to the permanent reality firmware, having sold it in his youth to the company that created Xenon, but he secretly made a copy and arranged to have it hidden in a location unknown even to himself.
 By retracing the steps of a digital archaeologist who had earlier searched for the source code, Nathan is able to find and retrieve it.